CarolinaFledgling/smarttours-New-Version/README.md

 While creating the website I solved a many problems and learned many new things.

 ## General info
-The project required me to build a simple landing page for Travel agency
+The project required me to build a simple landing page for a small Travel agency 🗺️

 ## Focusing on :
 - Clear content and easy to navigate. 🚀